 Step 6: Bake for 8-10 minutes, until just set.
 Do not overbake.

-Step 7: Allow the cookies to cool on the cookie sheet for 3-4 minutes before transferring to a cooling rack to cool completely.
+Step 7: Allow the cookies to cool on the cookie sheet for 3-4 minutes before transferring to a wire rack to cool completely.

-Store your Grinch cookies at room temperature in an airtight container for up to 5 days.
+Store your adorable Grinch cookies at room temperature in an airtight container for up to 5 days.